Richard J. Arneson

 Nicolas Gravel, and Allain Trannoy (London and New York: Routledge,

 Poor," Journal of Political Philosophy 5, No. 3 (1997).

 Work in progress:

-Essay on "Egalitarianism and Tort Law."
+Essay on "Self-Defense and Culpability."

 Essay on "Moderate Deontology, Aggregation, and Rights"

-Essay on the justification of democracy.
+Essay on "BOL!--Defending the bare objective list theory of

-Essay on equality and time.
+Essay on friendship.

 Essay on "Varieties of Cosmopolitanism and the Ideal of Global

 essay was written in 1994 and in 2004 finally appeared in